 - One of the cheaper, high-quality acrylic yarns

-- Be sure to check the ounces of yarn for the color you select.
+- Check the ounces of yarn for the color you select

-Do you want to make your next crochet project unique?
+Want to make your crochet project unique?
 Learn about the best luxury crochet yarns.

 - Lovely, wide range of colors

 - Gradients are great if you find it hard to settle on colors to use